Tuesday, September 26, 2023

 We stopped at the Madison County Courthouse to take pictures of markers.

-On the wall were pictures of WC Handy, Carl Perkins, BB King, and Furry Lewis.
+Pictures of WC Handy, Carl Perkins, BB King, and Furry Lewis were on the wall.

 Golden fried shrimp with White Beans and cole Slaw!
 Yum!

-Some of the towns we came through going home were Finger, Adamsville, Crump to Savannah, Tennessee.
+Some of the towns we passed through on our way home were Finger, Adamsville, Crump, and Savannah, Tennessee.

 Friday, September 1, 2023